stevetraut/samples/jsptagrefdoclet/README.md

 ## How the Doclet Works

 JspTagDoc combines content from tag library descriptor (TLD) files and content collected from tag classes by Javadoc into a single XML shape, then transforms that XML into HTML output.
-As with other Javadoc doclets, you use this one by specifying it with the -doclet and -docletpath Javadoc options.
-In addition, you provide a -tldpath option that tells the doclet where to find TLD files for tag libraries to be documented.

 1. The doclet's central class is JspTagDoc.
 After evaluating command-line options and initializing taglets (ConfigurationJspTagDoc), the doclet begins by binding the TLD files to XMLBeans types generated from schema.
 2. It then copies information from these types into a new XML shape that is bound to types generated from another schema (TaglibHandler* classes).
 This generates one XML document for each JSP tag and function.